ByteSizedDev/The_Irish_Cookie_Store/README.md

 ## Project Overview

-The Irish Cookie Store is located in Co.Waterford.
+The Irish Cookie Store is located in County Waterford.
 They make fresh artisan cookies.
 The company were looking to add a website for e-commerce to sell their products online easily and for the customer to be able to safely make a transaction.

 # UX